skippydream/Strati/README.md

 # Strati

-Strati is an Android app written in **Jetpack Compose** that will pose various philosophical and social questions that are not easy to answer.
-The difficulty increases layer by layer.
+**Strati** (which is the Italian for "Layers") is an Android app built with Jetpack Compose that presents thought-provoking philosophical and social questions.
+The questions become progressively more challenging, guiding users through increasingly deeper layers of reflection and conversation.

 ## Main Features